 Learn more: Unforgettable Group Experiences in Orlando

-Also down the road from the Convention Center, ICON Park™ includes more than 75 shops, restaurants — including Blake Shelton’s all-new Ole Red — and attractions, including the Orlando StarFlyer, Madame Tussauds Orlando wax museum and SEA LIFE Orlando Aquarium.
-ICON Park’s focal point is the 400-foot-tall observation wheel known appropriately as The Wheel, which rewards visitors with a spectacular view of Orlando’s unique skyline.
+Just down the road from the Convention Center, ICON Park® awaits, presenting groups with yet more decisions.
+Featuring more than 75 shops, restaurants — including Blake Shelton’s boot-stomping Ole Red — and attractions worth a look, including Madame Tussauds Orlando wax museum and SEA LIFE Orlando Aquarium.
+However, no visit to Orlando is complete without a stop at ICON Park’s centerpiece: the 400-foot-tall observation wheel known appropriately as The Wheel, rewarding visitors with a breathtaking panorama of Orlando’s skyline.